Xilinx/VMC_Help/AIE/FFT_Dynamic_Point/README.md

 In the above expression, the _ones(1,X)_ is simply a substitute for the data which we are taking the FFT of.

+### Related blocks
+[FFT](../FFT/README.md) is another FFT block that uses buffer interface.
+[FFT Stream](../FFT_Stream/README.md) is another FFT block that uses stream interface instead of buffer interface and is also SSR capable.

 ### References
 This block uses the Vitis DSP library implementation of FFT.
 For more details on this implementation please click [here](https://docs.xilinx.com/r/en-US/Vitis_Libraries/dsp/user_guide/L2/func-fft.html).